HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 ### In-order traversal

-While both pre-order and post-order traversals directly apply to n-ary trees, in-order traversal makes sense only with binary trees.

 In in-order traversal, we visit each node in between visiting its left and right children.

+Unlike pre- and post-order traversals that are relatively general, and we can easily apply them to n-ary trees, in-order traversal only makes sense in the context of binary trees.

 {caption: "Recursive in-order traversal of a binary tree."}
 ```cpp